Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers

 Brown described the prank calls as inappropriate and unacceptable , while Cameron called on the BBC to be transparent about how the programme came to be broadcast, given that it was pre-recorded.

 After receiving a rash of complaints about their comments, Ofcom took the decision to launch an inquiry.
-In a statement, it said: All UK broadcasters must adhere to Ofcom's Broadcasting Code which sets standards for the content of television and radio
+In a statement, it said: All UK broadcasters must adhere to Ofcom's Broadcasting Code which sets standards for the content of television

-broadcasting.
+and radio broadcasting.
 It also deals with issues such as fairness and privacy.

 Ross and Brand have since issued personal apologies to Sachs, with Ross delivering flowers and a letter to the actor's door.
 The BBC has also apologised over the matter, and is launching an internal inquiry.
-Tim Davie, director of audio and music at the
+Tim Davie, director of audio and music

-added that apportioning blame prematurely would be the wrong thing to do.
+followed, but added that apportioning blame prematurely would be the wrong thing to do.
 Asked if anyone would take the rap, Davie said the most important thing was to conduct a fair, balanced report and then take action.

 Cameron said the BBC had some very straightforward questions to answer.
 The main question is why did they allow this programme to be broadcast, given that it was pre-recorded? he said.

 The subject of the prank calls had arisen earlier yesterday during a debate in the House of Commons, in which the Justice minister David Hanson told MPs that the broadcast was not appropriate .
-Later, the Tory MP Nadine Dorries called on the BBC
+Later, the Tory MP Nadine Dorries called on

-to sack both broadcasters.
+the BBC to sack both broadcasters.

 It was also claimed that should Sachs wish to take the matter further, Brand and Ross could possibly be prosecuted on the grounds of harassment.

 The Metropolitan Police said it had received complaints about the comments, but would not confirm how many had been made.
-This will be looked at and a decision taken, but there is no police investigation at this time, a police spokesman said.
+This will be looked at and a decision taken, but there is no police investigation at this time, a police spokesman

 Sachs last night appeared to play down the saga.
 Jonathan Ross has personally delivered a letter of apology and some flowers.
 He made no excuses and was very frank and open.
 He's in a lot of trouble and I don't want to pile any more on him.
 My